Book course button for online food safety training Find out more button linking to HSEDocs online training courses

 What Level Of Food Safety Training Do You Need?

-Proper food safety training is crucial to equipping food handlers with the necessary knowledge and skills to handle food safely.
-This, in turn, prevents foodborne illnesses and ensures the safety of consumers.
+Food safety training gives food handlers the necessary knowledge to handle food safely.
+Which, in turn, prevents foodborne illnesses and ensures the safety of consumers.
 In the UK, various levels of food safety training are available, each designed to cater to specific roles within the industry.
+These programs range from basic awareness courses designed for entry-level employees to advanced certifications targeting managers and supervisors who oversee food safety practices.

 Level 1 Food Safety Training serves as the starting point, offering foundational knowledge suitable for anyone whose work involves contact with food.
 It covers essential principles, including personal hygiene, basic cleaning practices, and the prevention of cross-contamination, providing a crucial groundwork for all employees.